launchtodayhq/react-native-boilerplate-docs/src/app/docs/stripe/page.md

 [Stripe](https://stripe.com/gb) is a payment platform designed for developers to implement payment experiences within web and mobile apps.
 Stripe is ideal for handling one-off transactions and provides an easy to integrate library for rendering payment forms.
 Included in this boilerplate is an example of purchasing a product using Stripe.

-## Prerequisites
+{% callout type="warning" title="Setup the backend API before continuing" %}
 The Stripe integration relies on the backend API service for making payments in Stripe - ensure you have gone through the setup guide for the service [here](/docs/backend-api-service).
+{% /callout %}

+## API Walkthrough
-Here's a diagram to explain the process for taking payments:
+Here's a diagram to explain the process for taking payments through Stripe:

 ![Stripe Sequence](/images/stripe-sequence.png)